kzingler/kzingler.github.io/about.md

 My name is Kailee Zingler.

 As of February 2020, I am now the Senior Compliance Administrator for the University of Chicago's [University Research Administration](https://ura.uchicago.edu) conflict of interest team.
 Here, I manage a variety of compliance tasks relating to financial conflicts of interest, conflicts of commitment, and foreign influence on university research.
+I create and maintain professional relationships with diverse group of 3.000+ investigators across UChicago.
+I am responsible for keepign up with foreign influence federal rules and regulations.

 From January 2019 through April 2020, I worked as the Research Program Manager for the [Digestive Diseases Research Core Center](http://www.uchicagoddrcc.org/research-cores) as well as for [Dr. Eugene Chang's Lab](https://changlab.uchicago.edu) in the Gastroenterology Department of the [University of Chicago Medicine](https://en.wikipedia.org/wiki/University_of_Chicago_Medical_Center).
 While there, I worked on two important NIH grant resubmissions.
 The first was the resubmission for the longstanding NIH NIDDK T32 program at UChicago, we achieved a score of 17 and were renewed.
 The second was for the 30 year old NIH NIDDK Digestive Diseases Research Core Center program, we achieved a score of 18 and were renewed.